 Prometheus was a Titan.
 His name means “Forethinker”, and he brought fire to mankind.

-Those of you who are familiar with Ridley Scott’s movie Alien know that it involves a mining spaceship, a remote planet, an ominous discovery, and a claustrophobic, apocalyptic showdown with forces assembled from the dregs of nightmares.
+Those of you who are familiar with Ridley Scott’s film Alien know that it involves a mining spaceship, a remote planet, an ominous discovery, and a claustrophobic, apocalyptic showdown with forces assembled from the dregs of nightmares.
 You are also aware that it involves an Alien bursting out of a man’s torso.

 Make it the trillion dollar question, the one nobody asks lightly, certainly not without expecting repercussions.
 Discovering the roots of Creation is a topic that is bound to stir the waters and make big trouble.
 In the depths of those waters our characters find themselves tested, and so does humanity.
-The truth, like fire, or like the lava seething under a planet core, to mix our metaphors, is hard to handle, and our protagonists run the risk of having their lives burned and their livers mauled for having messed with things they can’t handle.
+The truth, like fire, or like the lava seething under a planet’s surface, to mix our metaphors, is hard to handle, and our protagonists run the risk of having their lives burned and their livers mauled for having messed with things they can’t handle.

-The cast shines in this movie.
-Aided by superb lighting and cinematography, and carried by a powerful score, which, like the movie, is intense rather than bombastic, they play off each other superbly.
+The cast shines in this film.
+Aided by superb lighting and cinematography, and carried by a powerful score, which, like the film, is intense rather than bombastic, they play off each other superbly.
 Michael Fassbender brings out the cold, creepy robot in him, and Charlize Theron brings out the cold, creepy human in her.
 Noomi Rapace is ideal as an idealist scientist looking for answers in the narrow space provided between a remote planet and a ruthless corporation, and the pacing is wise enough to let the characters show us how eviscerating the process is.

 Damon Lindelof, creator of Lost, did an excellent job on the script.
 The story is layered, dealing with the topic of Creation on the level of ‘human and engineer’ as well as on the level of ‘human and robot‘.
 The ‘creations’ search for their creators with a creation of their own by their side.
 Issues of superiority and inferiority are dealt with.
 Evolution is dealt with.
 Parenthood and inheritance are dealt with.
 Loyalties are tested in the face of disaster.
 The purpose of science as opposed to the drive of business is examined.
 Religion, and notions of good and evil, are presented through the purity of the scientist, the selfishness of the corporation, the idiosyncrasies of each individual.
 Layers upon layers of life and reality, all mixed up and blended in a remote, claustrophobic arena, where life as we know it prepares to meet life as we don’t yet know it, presented to us in an incendiary cocktail of events, adding new meaning to “Prometheus brought fire to mankind.”